-Join the Campaign for Dark Skies
+Join the Commission for Dark Skies

 The CfDS is a small group of people who are very concerned with the rapid increase of light pollution in the UK.
 The Campaign has hundreds of members nationwide, from a wide range of disciplines.
 The majority of members are astronomers, but membership also includes lighting engineers, lawyers, biologists and environmentalists.